English | Italiano

 Summary of broadband development in Italy

 Italy’s national ultra-broadband plan, the Strategy for next generation access network (Strategia Nazionale per la Banda Ultra-Larga, SNBUL), was approved by the Council of Ministers in March 2015.
-It aims at developing a high speed access network.
-In line with the SNBUL Italy adopted a national state aid scheme, approved by the European Commission in June 2016, to support ultra-broadband in market failure areas.
-Within this state aid scheme, two tenders were published in 2016.
-The first tender was assigned in March 2017 covering the Abruzzo, Molise, Emilia Romagna, Lombardia, Toscana and Veneto regions.
+It aims at developing a high-speed access network to reach the 2020 Digital Agenda targets.
+In line with the SNBUL, Italy adopted a national state aid scheme, approved by the European Commission in June 2016, to support ultra-broadband in market failure areas.
+The first tender worth 3 billion EUR was assigned in June 2017 covering Abruzzo, Molise, Emilia Romagna, Lombardia, Toscana and Veneto regions.
+The second tender was assigned in November 2017 and covers the rollout of fibre-based networks in the regions Piedmont, Valle d’Aosta, Liguria, Friuli Venezia Giulia, Umbria, Marche, Lazio, Campania, Basilicata, Sicily and the autonomous province of Trento.
+The third and last tender for the provision of broadband infrastructure in unserved and underserved rural areas worth 103 million EUR was launched in April 2018 and covers the regions of Calabria, Puglia and Sardinia.

 There is also a concept for boosting fibre optic roll-out and implementing fixed and mobile broadband.
 A 5G trial was launched in March 2017 to implement infrastructures and services in 5 cities: the metropolitan area of Milan, Prato, L’Aquila, Bari and Matera.
 In order to bridge the digital divide, there has been an auction for spectrum resources in the 800 MHz band that supports the deployment of Long Term Evolution technologies (LTE) in remote areas.
 In September 2017, assignments of the permission to use the 100 Mhz in the portion of spectrum between 3.6-3.8 Ghz to experience 5G in 5 Italian cities have been authorised.